vasishp/IITH-AIMS/README.md

-# IITH-AIMS-Grade-Fetcher
+# IITH-AIMS Grade-Fetcher & Feedback-Submitter
-Fetches all the grades of Latest Semester from AIMS Portal of Institute
+Fetches all the grades of latest semester from AIMS Portal &  Submits the feedback of running courses in AIMS Portal of the Institue

 ## Input :
+Same for both grade fetcher and feedback submitter
 #### Login ID
 Roll number
 #### Password :